-We can all have times when we struggle – therapy and counselling do not need to be a last resort.
+We can all have times when we struggle – counselling does not need to be a last resort.
 I’ve worked with many clients just like you.

 I appreciate taking the first step and making contact with a counsellor can be daunting.
 It’s natural to feel uncomfortable or hesitant.
 You may have additional questions and I am happy to have a chat with you and there is no charge for this.

-🏳️🌈 I am an LGBTQ+ affirmative and fat positive counsellor.
+🏳️🌈 I am an LGBTQ+ affirmative, sex and fat positive counsellor.